devcenterco/backend-test-I/README.md

 1. Fork this repository into your own public repo.

 2. Complete the project and commit your work.
+Make a screencast of how it works with the googlespread sheet and progam side-by-side

-Send the URL of your own repository to @seun on the Slack here bit.ly/dcs-slack.
+3. Send the URL of your own repository and the screencast to @kolawole.balogun on the Slack here bit.ly/dcs-slack.

 ## Show your working